Fire and rescue services

 Always carry photo ID, or authorities may fine you.

 You must have a valid work permit from the relevant Bahraini authority for any type of employment.
-Do not work in Bahrain on a tourist visa.
+Do not work in Bahrain on a tourist or non-work visa.
 Being involved in any kind of work or employment (paid or unpaid) without a valid and official work permit will result in detention, fine and deportation from Bahrain.
-If you drive under the influence of alcohol, authorities may detain, fine and ban you from driving.

 Drinking excessively while in transit through the airport could result in detention and a fine.